gnaratil2017/imdb-analysis/README.md

 ## App Functionality

 The app can do the following things:
- - Search for a production according to its
+ - Search for a production according to ...
- 	- title,
+ 	- its title,
-	- genre,
+	- its genre,
-	- involved person,
+	- involved people,
-	- type,
+	- its type,
 	- any combination of them

  - Rank productions according its average ratings if it received a minimun number of votes from IMDB users in the following categories: